 I am Amy Goodman, S.E.A, a Sculptor and Portrait Artist based at Project Workshops in Hampshire.
-So far in my career, I have had the honour of sculpting notable public commissions, including the Romsey War Horse, Pegasus & Bellerophon for the 16 Air Assault Brigade, The Aldershot Airborne Soldier, and the brave military dog, Treo 63DM.
+So far in my career, I have sculpted notable public commissions, including the Romsey War Horse, Arborfield Horses, Pegasus & Bellerophon for the 16 Air Assault Brigade, The Aldershot Airborne Soldier, and the brave military dog, Treo 63DM.
 I am also honoured by the trust placed in me by private clients, to whom the commissions often have a special meaning.

 I was very honoured to be interviewed as one of 12 British Sculptors as part of the Sculpture Vulture Podcast created by Art Conservator, Lucy Branch.
 Please view the blog here,

 and listen to the 40 minute interview.
 It's available on 'Spotify' and other platforms: Podcast link

 “As long as I can remember I have drawn and sculpted animals, particularly horses.
 The character and movement of the subject matter are very important to me - a few strokes of paint or a few lines of steel can say so much.”